sitegeist/Sitegeist.NeosTemplate.Spectral/README.md

 # Sitegeist.NeosTemplate.Spectral

-A Neos Integration of the free HTML5UP Template "Spectral"
+A Neos Integration of the free HTML5UP Template "Spectral" using Fusion and AFX.

+Note: As this is an integration of an existing template no seperation of presentation and integration is implemented and also no styleguide is created. *This is meant to be used as is and is not crafted for beeing extended!*

 ### Authors & Sponsors